 The “test-your-DNA” and “trace-your-ancestry” fad has been going strong for years now.
 Last year I could not resist succumbing to it.
 I have always been interested in theories of how our species migrated throughout the years anyway.
-So I thought, why not.
-Our species is 200,000 years old and had been nomadic hunter-gatherers up to as late as 10,000-15,000 years ago when we developed agriculture.
+So I thought “why not?”
+Our species is said to be 200,000 years old and had been nomadic hunter-gatherers up to as late as 10,000–15,000 years ago when we developed agriculture.
 Where to and how have we journeyed during those years?
 I have always been intrigued by how humans have reached and survived on even the tiniest landmass they could find.

 Long story short, from what I know, my family primarily hails from the island of Java (like most Indonesians do).
 It’s not exactly a small landmass, no. On the contrary, it is (give or take) 140,000 sq km of land providing life for 140ish million people.

-The old folks from my mother’s side come from the central part of Java, the Yogyakarta area, to be exact.
+The old folks from my mother’s side come from the central part of Java, Yogyakarta, to be exact.
 Now, my father’s side of the family originally comes from West and East Java.
-So what I am is mostly Javanese, ethnically.